kohillyang/mx-openpose/Readme.md

 # Results on val 2017

+The following is the results after 17 epochs on the first 50 images of val2017, the mAP(single scale) is 0.282, lower than the original model(0.380).
+I tried my best to find the reasons but I failed, please contact me if you have any ideas.

 ```bash
  Average Precision  (AP) @[ IoU=0.50:0.95 | area=   all | maxDets= 20 ] = 0.282